wolfSSL/wolfssl-examples/tls/VisualGDB-tls/README.md

 ![failed_to_start_gdb_session.png](./images/failed_to_start_gdb_session.png)

-Make sure to build the projhect before single-step debugging.
+Make sure to build the project before single-step debugging.

+### Samples not working

+Check to see if the server process is still running: `ps -aux | grep server`

+Check working directory.
+Many samples refer to `../certs/` for sample key files.

 ### error adding symbols: DSO missing from command line